pranavvp10/pranavvp10/README.md

 ### Hi there 👋
+I'm Pranav V P.I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development using Flask.
+Other than this I'm also interested in Sports Analytics.

 <!--
 **pranavvp10/pranavvp10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.